NFL Winners and Losers: Patriots awful again as Bill Belichick's nightmare season gets worse

 Belichick is still an all-time great coach — the dislike of him and the past few seasons will lead many people to incorrectly say he's not, but that's foolish — but his personnel decisions are making his coaching job a lot tougher.
 The Patriots might have the fewest blue-chip players in the NFL.
 Their best player is probably pass rusher Matthew Judon, who was out on Sunday with an injury.
 Judon is good but not on the level of a T.J.
 Watt or Nick Bosa.
 And the Patriots' second-best player is ... whew.
 Good luck coming up with that answer.
 Whoever you name, it won't be pretty and won't be someone who should be the second-best player on an NFL roster.

 It all might be OK if New England had a quarterback, but they don't.
 Mac Jones had a promising rookie season and has been fading ever since.
 He had bad turnovers against the Cowboys last week that took New England out of the game.
-Early on Sunday, he throw blindly to the middle of the field under pressure, and Saints safety Tyrann Mathieu had an easy pick 6.
+Early on Sunday, he threw blindly to the middle of the field under pressure, and Saints safety Tyrann Mathieu had an easy pick-6.
 It all went downhill after that.
-If the Patriots had another option they'd probably bench Jones, but they don't.
+Belichick confirmed after the game Jones would still be the starter going forward, but the Patriots also don't have many options.
 Bailey Zappe came in during the fourth quarter.
 He replaced Jones last week too, and Belichick said it wasn't because of poor performance from Jones.

 The Belichick question will start to gain more steam.
 Could the Patriots really fire a legend who brought them six Super Bowl wins?
 If the rest of the season goes like the past two games, we might find out the answer.